‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 A spot for healing

-A former restroom transformed by warm wood accents, cozy armchairs, and succulents, the respite room has relaxing spa music designed to soothe and provide some noise-cancelling privacy.
+A former restroom transformed by warm wood accents, cozy armchairs, and succulents, the respite room has relaxing spa music designed to soothe and provide some noise-canceling privacy.

-It also has tissues, a mirror and a sink, where visitors can splash a little water on their face if the need arises.
+It also has tissues, a mirror, and a sink, where visitors can splash a little water on their face if the need arises.

-It used to have a heavy metal door that slammed shut – “not the feeling we want to give” visitors averse to being trapped in, General Lukeman says.
+It used to have a heavy metal door that slammed shut – “not the feeling we want to give” to visitors averse to being trapped in, General Lukeman says.

-Today that’s changed.
+Today, that has changed.
 There’s a new opaque glass door with an "occupied" sign but no lock, because those had occasionally proved problematic for museum guests in crisis.

 “Sometimes we had to get security to open the door,” he says.